 Cosmetic DIY Dentistry

-If you’re up for an artistic challenge and you enjoy needlepoint, macrame, scrapbooking, and painting ceramic penguins, then Cosmetic Dentistry may be your thing!
+If you’re up for an artistic challenge and you enjoy needlepoint, macrame, scrapbooking, and painting ceramic penguins, then Cosmetic Dentistry may be your thing…

 Set up your very own dental lab, with cosmetic teef from Imako!

-It is made by the same company that makes those “plastic” vampire teeth.
+It is made by Dr. Bukk, the same company that makes those “plastic” vampire teeth.
 They’re very popular for Halloween in the US.
 Anyway, it (imako) is a sort of thin shell that fits over a person’s natural teeth.
 It’s made (supposedly) to look like a perfect, straight set of upper teeth.
 Personally, I don’t think it looks all that realistic – the “teef” are bigger than my own, but it’s still a definite improvement in my case.
 It has a plastic backing which you melt in hot water, then mold to cover your teeth.

-Yeah that looks interesting, but the esthetic results are a bit mixed.
-It sounds like some sort of thermoplastic tooth coloured material that people are warming up and adapting into the gap or perhaps a self-setting resin of some sort.
+Yeah that looks interesting, but the aesthetic results are a bit mixed.
+It sounds like some sort of thermoplastic tooth-coloured material that people are warming up and adapting into the gap or perhaps a self-setting resin of some sort.
 I’d have to see the material and instructions to be able to say much more, but this wedging effect makes it sound like the material must be slightly pliable to try to lock into the undercuts around the teeth to keep it in place.
 It’s probably not the best thing to use, but in a pinch if it works in an emergency, why not hey?
 I just can’t comment on what long term effects something like that may have on the gums though.

-Pulling your own teeth
+How to pull your own teeth

 I need to know how to pull my own tooth.
 What tools should I use and what type of pain killers?
 Do not mention seeing a dentist in your reply.
 Also, I need to know how to fill your own teeth.
-Should I use portland cement?
+Should I use Portland cement?
 Also, I want to place shell teeth over a few front teeth.
 What glue should I use.
 Someone must know these answers.
 Also, I want to buy some fake teeth and hold them in place with wires.
-Also, I am presently munching cashews to get rid of my tooth abcess.
-It has been 3 days and my abcess has been diminishing!
+Also, I am presently munching cashews to get rid of my tooth abscess.
+It has been 3 days and my abscess has been diminishing!
 Now I need to protect my tooth, any ideas?

 I read all of your mail, so please read all of this one!
 I know you expected a response like this and don’t really want to hear it, but it is all true.